 Office of Emergency Management

 - To enhance the safety of the public and minimize the effects of natural and manmade disasters through coordinated planning and preparedness efforts conducted before, during and after disasters, considering mitigation, response, and recovery issues.

-Programs and Services
+Programs and Services:

-Trends and Issues
+Trends and Issues:

 As the amount of Homeland Security Grants decreases, the competition for those grant dollars is increasing.
 The bulk of grant funding will be on a regional basis which will require more collaboration within the region.
 Attendance at regional meetings will ensure that the County's interests are represented.

 For the region to be prepared, each individual county must be prepared.
 Outside assistance will not be immediate and therefore Moffat County must be prepared to manage a disaster for 42-72 hours before outside assistance will be available.
 All disasters start and end locally.